truefoundry/truefoundry-docs/introduction.md

 TrueFoundry provides a single platform to log and track your experiments and models, deploy them in whatever configuration you want and then monitor their performance.
 The key components are:

-1. **Track your experiments and models**: TrueFoundry's tracking library called `mlfoundry` builds on top of the popular open source library MLFlow.
+1. **Track your experiments and models**: TrueFoundry's [tracking library](./experiment-tracking/overview.md) called `mlfoundry` builds on top of the popular open source library MLFlow.
 We fixed a lot of the current issues in MLFlow - added authentication, a more intuitive UI, logging custom datatypes support while retaining the core APIs.

-2. **Deploy Your Models (COMING SOON)**: TrueFoundry's deployment library is called `servicefoundry` and makes it super easy to deploy models on managed Kubernetes clusters.
+2. **Deploy Your models**: TrueFoundry's deployment library is called `servicefoundry` and [makes it super easy](./deployment/README.md) to deploy models on managed Kubernetes clusters.
 Since we build on top of Kubernetes, it provides complete flexibilty to add any integrations that come with Kubernetes.

-3. **Monitor Your Models (COMING SOON)**: TrueFoundry can also generate a lot of model monitoring metrics automatically like feature drift, prediction drift, etc. Data scientists can also add custom metrics and create alerts on their models.
+3. **Monitor your models (COMING SOON)**: TrueFoundry can also generate a lot of model monitoring metrics automatically like feature drift, prediction drift, etc. Data scientists can also add custom metrics and create alerts on their models.

-4. **Demo your model (COMING SOON)**: Data scientists are often required to demo models to product managers or early users to collect feedback.
+4. **Demo your models (COMING SOON)**: Data scientists are often required to demo models to product managers or early users to collect feedback.
 Building a frontend app requires learning frontend frameworks like React/Vue/Angular.
 However we make it very easy to demo models by writing only simple Python code.

 5. **Run end to end pipelines (In the roadmap)**: We are also working on providing support for running end-to-end pipelines using KubeFlow, Metaflow and a few other frameworks.